RebornBeat/BGP-X/docs/comparison.md

 HTTP/3 is used at exit nodes when connecting to HTTP/3 clearnet servers — standard HTTP/3 over TLS over the exit's clearnet connection, not over BGP-X streams.

 For LoRa paths specifically: HTTP/2 multiplexing is critical.
 Each round-trip costs 1-5 seconds.
 HTTP/2 allows fetching multiple resources in parallel streams without additional round-trips.

----

-## 16. Satellite Internet Clarification

-**Commercial satellite internet services (Starlink, Iridium, Inmarsat, HughesNet, Viasat) are clearnet.**

-They provide BGP-routed IP connectivity.
-From BGP-X's perspective:
-- **Domain**: Clearnet (type 0x00000001) — same as fiber, cellular, or cable
-- **Latency class**: Satellite-specific (LEO: 20-60ms, GEO: 600ms+)
-- **Regulatory treatment**: Same as any other internet WAN from a BGP-X protocol perspective

-**Domain type 0x00000005 (bgpx-satellite)** is **RESERVED** for a future BGP-X-native satellite network where satellites themselves run BGP-X relay software and communicate via inter-satellite links.
-This is NOT current commercial satellite internet.
-Domain type 0x00000005 is reserved and not active in current deployments.